mariellefoster/marf-books/README.md

 - Carlos Ruiz Zafón: The Prisoner of Heaven
 - Carlos Ruiz Zafón: The Angel's Game
 - Madeleine L'Engle: A Wrinkle in Time
+- Lois McMaster Bujold: Beguilement
+- Becky Chambers: The Long Way to A Small, Angry Planet
+- Matt Ruff: Set This House in Order